ncp38/cs142-f23/projects/proj2/index.md

 [2, 2, 0, 1]
 ```

-## What to turn in
+# *What to turn in*

+### 1. Program

 - Through Canvas, turn in your `GumdropGatherer.java` file.

+- You should use [good programming style](../../coding-style) when writing your program.
+  All other style guidelines, including proper indentation and comments, should be followed.

+- In particular, be sure to include a block comment at the top of your program with your name and the statement
+  ``I have neither given nor received unauthorized aid on this program.''

+### 2. Questions

 Additionally, upload a text file answering the following questions:

 1. What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?